Mk-3702/Mk-3702/README.md

 <div id="header" align="center">

 #### secondary fandoms, i'm not a full member of them:
-###### (i don't know the exact lore and/or don't know all characters, but i know something about the basic idea of the game/smth else)
+###### (i don't remember the exact lore and/or don't know all characters, but i know something about the basic idea of the game/smth else)

 <div id="header" align="left">